somaniarushi/me/content/s/bucketlist.md

 - Have an exit a startup
 - Build a library in a university
 - Run an ad at Times Square in New York
+- Have a company attempt to hire you

 ## Things To Get Averagely Good At
 - Dancing